-While the region as a whole appears to have educational levels that align well with the educational levels needed to fill the projected jobs in 2020, there is quite a disparity between Monroe County and the rest of the region.
-The chart below shows a more detailed picture of the educational levels of each county in the region.
+While all counties of the region need to increase educational levels, there is quite a disparity between Monroe County and the rest of the region.
+The chart below shows a more detailed picture of the educational levels of each county in the region as of 2014.

 The small, rural counties of Region 8 face a significant challenge in preparing their workforce for the jobs of the future.
-Monroe County accounts for 60% of the degrees held by residents and only about 12% of those who lack a high school diploma reside in Monroe County.
-Conversely, 88% of those who lack a high school diploma reside in one of the 7 remaining counties.
+Monroe County accounts for 60% of the degrees held by residents and only about 23% of those who lack a high school diploma reside in Monroe County.

 Educational levels of out of school youth ages 18-24 also represent a challenge for the region.
 As of 2014, there were 5,130 youth from this age group in Region 8 who lacked a high school diploma or HSE.
-Given the anticipated workers needed to fill the projected 1 million jobs that will be available in Indiana in 2025, it is critical to engage these youth in educational and job training activities that lead to a secondary credential and skills needed to prepare them for active participation in the labor force.
+Given the anticipated workers needed to fill the projected 1 million jobs that will be available in Indiana in 2026 it is critical to engage these youth in educational and job training activities that lead to a secondary credential and skills needed to prepare them for active participation in the labor force.

 The low educational levels combined with the lower than average weekly wages offer a likely explanation for the numbers of individuals who receive public assistance in the region.
-While the number of residents receiving Temporary Assistance for Needy Families (TANF) is low at only 255 families as of January 2016, there are 13,183 families who receive Supplemental Nutritional Assistance Program (SNAP) benefits so they will have enough food.
+While the number of residents receiving Temporary Assistance for Needy Families (TANF) is low at only 237 families as of 2017, there are 17,617 families who receive Supplemental Nutritional Assistance Program (SNAP) benefits so they will have enough food.
 Many of those receiving SNAP assistance are likely working but their earnings are not enough to allow them to become self-sufficient so they must continue to rely on public assistance programs to help meet their basic needs.